 XRecordProcessReplies will check for any replies that have not yet been processed by the application.
 The asynchronous callback will be called as appropriate.
 XRecordProcessReplies returns when all immediately available replies have been processed.
 It does not block.

-To free the data passed to the XRecordInterceptProc callback, use XRecordFree-Data void XRecordFreeData(data);

-data Specifies the structure that is to be freed.
+To free the data passed to the XRecordInterceptProc callback, use XRecordFreeData data Specifies the structure that is to be freed.